domoinc/kube-valet/README.md

 ## Use Valetctl to Configure Kube-Valet

-valetctl is a tool that makes it easier to create and report on kube-valet resources.
+Valetctl is a tool that makes it easier to create and report on kube-valet resources.

 ### Install